 Next Generation Firewalls May Not Stop Malware

-Bad actors and malicious insiders are concealing threats in encrypted traffic in an attempt to steal sensitive data.
+Bad actors and malicious insiders are concealing threats in encrypted traffic, like malware, in an attempt to steal sensitive data.
 In fact, it is predicted that as much as 70% of cyberattacks will use encryption as part of their delivery mechanism by 2019.

 Next Generation Firewalls Do Not Prevent Next Generation Threats